AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-late-condition-not-applying.md

 ---
 title: 'Projects: Late condition not applying as expected'
-description: 'Projects that meet the criteria to be flagged as "Late" by the system do not have the condition applied as expected.'
+description: Projects that meet the criteria to be flagged as "Late" by the system do not have the condition applied as expected.
 hidefromtoc: yes
 feature: Projects
+exl-id: 61a366bc-b2dc-49e1-86f2-e159312e8567
 ---
 # Projects: Late condition not applying as expected